suncoast-devs/handbook/lessons/js-intro/arrays.md

 ## Populating an array

 You can populate an array by assigning values to its elements.
-For example,
+For example:

 ```typescript
 const employees: string[] = []